Skip to content

 The Good Shopping Guide’s independent research into the flower delivery sector has revealed a severe lack of Fairtrade flowers available on the market.
 We found that only 4 sell Fairtrade flowers, out of a total of 16 companies.

 Similarly, our research found that less than 20% of the companies in our report offer organic flowers.
 Due to their social and environmental benefits, companies selling either Fairtrade flowers or organic flowers were awarded additional points in our Fairtrade and Organic criteria.
+Our research assesses brands across Environment, Animals, and People criteria — see our How We Rate page for a full explanation of our methodology.

 Pesticides and the need for organic flowers

 The flower industry is one of the worst offenders for its use of pesticides.
 Flowers are not considered food products.
 Therefore the regulations on which chemicals can be used are much less strict.
 Some countries use toxic chemicals that are banned for growing food crops.
 Not only does this damage the health of flower farmers, but it also risks polluting local water systems and harming wildlife.
+The Ethical Trading Initiative (ETI) has worked with flower farms across Kenya, Ethiopia, and Colombia to improve labour standards and reduce hazardous chemical exposure — though significant challenges remain across the industry.

 Kenya’s Lake Naivasha experienced serious environmental degradation due to the chemicals used in flower production.
-Back in the early 2010s, Circle of Blue reported that the pesticides waste from flower farms had polluted the lake and caused the deaths of thousands of fish.
+Back in the early 2010s, Circle of Blue reported that the pesticide waste from flower farms had polluted the lake and caused the deaths of thousands of fish.
 These pesticides severely damaged the lake’s ecosystem and deprived the local people of much-needed food and income.
 Although the situation appears to have improved in recent years, the case of Lake Naivasha demonstrates the serious risks that pesticides can pose to natural habitats.

 Are locally grown flowers more ethical?
 Why you should buy seasonal flowers

 Some studies suggest that the carbon emissions required to produce artificial heat and light for flowers grown in cold climates of the UK or the Netherlands could be worse than the cost of transportation.
+A February 2025 report by the Fairtrade Foundation found that Fairtrade cut roses grown in Kenya have a lower carbon impact than European hothouse flowers — whether transported by air or by sea — due to the lower energy cost of growing in a naturally warm climate.

 There is therefore no clear answer on whether locally grown flowers are less harmful to the environment.
 You can find ethical flower delivery companies that source either from the UK or abroad.
 However, if you can find outdoor-grown seasonal local flowers, such as daffodils in the UK, these will be more energy efficient.
 Luckily, lots of cut flower species grow easily in the UK’s temperate, wet climate.

 Our Ethical Flower Delivery Companies Ratings Table provides you with all the information you need to choose the right company to buy your flowers from without damaging the environment.
-Just look for ethical flower delivery companies with a high score in our table, particularly those that have been awarded our Ethical Accreditation.
+Look for ethical flower delivery companies with a high score in our table, particularly those that have been awarded our Ethical Accreditation.

 Moreover, by following the handy tips in this guide, you’ll know exactly which flowers are the most ethical, such as Fairtrade flowers and organic flowers.
 Organic flowers are the best solution for minimising the chemicals used in flower production, whilst Fairtrade flowers help ensure that flower farmers receive sufficient pay and job security.

-Our recommendations: The ethical benefits of buying Fairtrade flowers and organic flowers
+Our recommendations: the ethical benefits of buying Fairtrade flowers and organic flowers

+Fairtrade flowers and organic flowers are some of the most ethical products on the market.
 Organic flowers are significantly more sustainable than non-organic flowers.
-The process of organic farming uses less pesticides than traditional non-organic farming.
+The process of organic farming uses fewer pesticides than traditional non-organic farming.
 Therefore, by buying organic flowers you are avoiding products made with toxic chemicals.
 Toxic agrochemicals pollute natural water systems, kill wildlife, and harm the health of farm workers.
+Look for flowers carrying Rainforest Alliance or Fairtrade certification, as these provide independently verified assurance of both environmental and labour standards.

 If you are interested in purchasing organic flowers, two ethical flower delivery companies, Arena Flowers and Prestige Flowers, have products available for you.
 However, these products may be subject to seasonal changes, so we recommend contacting your chosen ethical flower delivery company to see what organic flowers they have in stock at that time.